 - All systems connected to the network will have virus protection where technologically feasible.

-- The most recent version of anti-virus software must be implemented and maintained with current virus signature/patterns
+- The most recent version of anti-virus software must be implemented and maintained with daily virus signature/pattern updates

 Processes are necessary to prevent loss of vital information, to provide backup and recovery, and provide continuous operation consistent with the business needs of the institution.